AdobeDocs/experience-manager-65.en/help/journey-headless/developer/go-live.md

 * **The Author service** is where internal users create, manage, and preview content.

 * **The Publish service** is considered the “Live” environment and is typically what end users interact with.
-Content, after being edited and approved on the Author service, is distributed to the Publish service.
+Content, after being edited and approved on the Author service, is distributed (replicated) to the Publish service.
 The most common deployment pattern with AEM headless applications is to have the production version of the application connect to an AEM Publish service.

 * **The Dispatcher** is a static web server augmented with the AEM dispatcher module.
 It caches web pages produced by the publish instance to improve performance.